joycechery/paullinieae_phylogenomics/README.md

 2. Sample 100 randomly selected trees to root and prune
 	-	In terminal
-		i.	python3 1.extract_bootstrap.py
+		-	python3 1.extract_bootstrap.py
 			-	this will  randomly subset 100 trees from the 1000 trees within pau_333s_351g_partitions.ufboot
-		ii.	./1a.ChangeSampleNames_treePL.sh
+		-	./1a.ChangeSampleNames_treePL.sh
 			-	This will change sample ID to species names in each of the 100 trees
 	-	In R
-		i.
-Run the script 2.DropTips&RootTreesForChronogram.R
+		-	Run the script 2.DropTips&RootTreesForChronogram.R
-			1. This will prune the tips down to the taxa listed in chronogam-taxa.txt, and generate the “prunedTrees” folder
+			- This will prune the tips down to the taxa listed in chronogam-taxa.txt, and generate the “prunedTrees” folder

 3. Time calibrate trees
-	-	In terminal (navigate to the directory with “prunedTrees” )
+	-	In terminal (navigate to the main directory (treepl_chronogram_nosubsp) that has 3.TreePL_loop.py and  the “prunedTrees” directory)
-		i.	python3 3.TreePL_loop.py
+		- 	python3 3.TreePL_loop.py
 			-	this will use treePL to time calibrate each of the pruned trees and deposit them into a new folder called “chronograms”

 4. Generate chronogram
 	-	In terminal (within the newly generated “chronograms” folder)
-		i.	cat *.tre > combined_chronograms.tre
+		- 	cat *.tre > combined_chronograms.tre
-		ii.
-Open combined_chronograms.tre in Figtree and export as a nexus tree  combined_chronograms.nexus
+		- 	Open combined_chronograms.tre in Figtree and export as a nexus tree  combined_chronograms.nexus

 -	Download and open TreeAnnotator (https://beast.community/treeannotator)
-		i.
-Settings:
+		-  Settings:
 			1. Input Tree “combined_chronograms.nexus”
 			2. Target tree type “Maximum clade credibility tree”
-			3. Node heights “Median Heights” ii.
-Output Tree CI-combined_chronograms.tre
+			3. Node heights “Median Heights”
+		- Output Tree CI-combined_chronograms.tre
 			-	This is is the chronogram.

 ## PHYLOGENETIC COMPARATIVE METHODS SUBFOLDERS ###